“Happiness is letting go of what you think your life is supposed to look like, and celebrating it for everything that it is” – Mandy Hale

 I loved writing, even if I only managed a little re-editing.

-Once home, I enjoyed watching the birds in the garden.
+Once home, I enjoyed watching the birds in the garden while having afternoon tea on our pretty patio.

 I managed to continue to do a few household chores and that made me feel like I’d accomplished something (while listening to music full blast of course).